The Money Advice Liaison Group (MALG) does not provide money advice – see our list of members for some organisations that do.

 In 2015, we also published mental health and debt guidelines.
 There is a section on this website with further information about the guidelines and supporting documents including the Debt and Mental Health Evidence Form (DMHEF).

-Other recent guidelines that MALG has been involved in the publication of include the University of Bristol’s Personal Finance Research Centre’s Vulnerability: A guide for debt collection – 21 questions, 21 steps and the Money Advice Service’s Working Collaboratively with Debt Advice Agencies toolkit for creditors.
+Other recent guidelines that MALG has been involved in the publication of include the University of Bristol’s Personal Finance Research Centre’s Vulnerability: A guide for debt collection – 21 questions, 21 steps and Vulnerability: A guide for Lending, and the Money Advice Service’s Working Collaboratively with Debt Advice Agencies toolkit for creditors.

 We also share details of the latest money advice-related tools with our members.
 MALG does not endorse these tools; this is purely for information purposes and members should test and decide on their appropriateness for use by their specific organisation.